 Self Correction Program (SCP) – Depending on the specific plan circumstances, you can use SCP to correct a RMD failure even if the plan is under an Employee Plans examination.
 However, participant-owed excise tax under IRC section 4974 can’t be waived under SCP.

-Voluntary Correction Program (VCP) - Unlike under SCP, you may request a waiver of the IRC Section 4974 excise tax for RMD failures using VCP.
-Also, if the only failure in your VCP submission is the RMD failure subject to IRC Section 4974 excise tax, you may qualify for a reduced user fee.
+Voluntary Correction Program (VCP) – Unlike under SCP, you may request a waiver of the IRC Section 4974 excise tax for RMD failures using VCP.
 Learn more by reviewing Tips for VCP Submissions for Required Minimum Distributions.

 VCP Forms – To report a RMD failure, you may complete IRS Form 14568-H, Model VCP Compliance Statement - Schedule 8: Failure to Pay Required Minimum Distributions Timely, as an attachment to IRS Form 14568, Model VCP Compliance Statement, as your VCP application.
 You can’t use Form 14568-H for:

 - Affected beneficiaries – Only use Form 14568-H for affected participants.
-If the failure involves both participants and beneficiaries, then do not use Form 14568-H. Instead, you may report the failure on Form 14568 (or an alternative narrative format) and identify whether the affected beneficiaries are spousal or non-spousal beneficiaries when you describe the mistake and how it's going to be fixed.
+If the failure involves both participants and beneficiaries, then do not use Form 14568-H. Instead, report the failure on Form 14568 and identify whether the affected beneficiaries are spousal or non-spousal beneficiaries when you describe the mistake and how it's going to be fixed.

 Consequences of RMD failures - When tax favored retirement plans don’t pay RMDs in a timely manner:

 - The plan sponsor faces the potential disqualification of the plan, which ultimately affects all plan participants in a negative manner.